Rodrigusto/hello-world/README.md

 just another repository

 Hello!
-I'm new here, and speak a litle english thanks for coming. bye!
+I'm new here, and speak a litle english, thanks for coming.
+Bye!